Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025

 Tesla Stock 2025 Price Target

-On the other hand, 24/7 Wall Street’s 12-month Tesla price target for Tesla is $360, which represents upside potential of 58.31%.
+On the other hand, 24/7 Wall St.‘s 12-month price target for Tesla is more bullish at $360, which represents upside potential of 27.36% from the current share price.
 Those figures are based on the company seeing projected revenue growth climb from $112.091 billion in 2025 to $297.430 billion in 2030, alongside normalized EPS growth of $2.85 in 2025 to $11.61 in 2030.

 The post Wall Street Price Prediction: Tesla’s Share Price Forecast for 2025 appeared first on 24/7 Wall St..